Teaching with Flipped Classrooms

 Lesson Plans

-1. edutopia – Flipped Classroom: edutopia offers a series of various lesson plans and articles for flipped classrooms.
+1. edutopia – Blended Learning: edutopia offers a series of various lesson plans and articles for flipped classrooms.
 The site provides pieces on four tools for a flipped classroom, making your flipped classroom more human, the pros and cons of the flipped classroom, five best practices for the flipped classroom, flipping your class with blogs, and more topics.
 There is a lot of useful information included in this resource that will help you make a smooth transition to the flipped classroom.

 2. PBS – Flipped Learning: PBS provides a “special collection of resources for you to integrate into your next flipped lesson.
 These resources will enable you to make quizzes, build lesson plans, and create storyboards.”
 Videos, documents, lesson plans, interactive activities, media galleries, and more are here for you to use when putting together plans for your flipped classroom.
 This is a great resource!